 Wal-Mart Stores is an irresistible (or at least unavoidable) retail force that has yet to meet any immovable objects.
 Bigger than Europe's Carrefour, Metro AG, and Tesco combined, it's the world's #1 retailer with some 2.2 million employees.
-In the US, Wal-Mart operates more than 4,000 stores, including 3,000-plus Supercenters that sell groceries and general merchandise, 620 Sam's Club warehouses, and a growing number of smaller format stores.
+In the US, Wal-Mart operates about 5,000 stores, including about 4,300 Wal-Mart stores and 640 Sam's Club warehouses, and a growing number of smaller format stores.
 The company's faster growing international division (29% of sales) numbers more than 6,100 locations; Wal-Mart is the #1 retailer in Canada and Mexico and has operations in Asia (where it owns a 95% stake in Japanese retailer SEIYU), Africa, Europe, and Latin America.

-Wal-Mart's general merchandise and food retailing operations come in multiple formats, the largest being its 3,000-plus Supercenters.
-The retailer also operates a dwindling number of discount stores (many of which are being enlarged to become Supercenters) and Sam's Club warehouse stores.
-Smaller formats include Neighborhood Markets in the US and supermarkets and bodegas in Mexico.
-The International division operates a diverse portfolio with nearly 70 banners, representing three major categories: retail, wholesale, and other (which includes restaurants in Chile, Japan, and Mexico).
+The retailer also operates a dwindling number of discount stores, many of which are being enlarged to become Supercenters.
+Discount stores range in size from 30,000 sq. ft. to 219,000 sq. ft., while Supercenters range from 70,000 sq. ft. to 260,000 sq. ft. (with an average of 179,000 sq. ft.).
+Sam's Club warehouse centers average 134,000 sq. ft. of space.
+Smaller formats include Neighborhood Markets in the US (averaging 40,000 sq. ft.) and supermarkets and bodegas in Mexico.
+The International division operates a diverse portfolio with more than 70 banners, representing three major categories: retail, wholesale, and other (which includes restaurants in Chile, Japan, and Mexico).

-The retail giant's online incarnation, Walmart.com (launched in 2000), offers more than 1,000,000 products.
+The retail giant's online incarnation, Walmart.com offers more than 1,000,000 products.
 The e-tailer is expanding by offering merchandise from other retailers at its new virtual mall called Walmart Marketplace.
-Launched in August 2009, Walmart Marketplace offers apparel, baby, home, and sporting goods items from other sellers in return for a share of the revenue.
-In Demonstrating its commitment to e-commerce and social media, Wal-Mart acquired Kosmix, a social media technology provider, in 2011.
-Kosmix developed a platform that enables users to filter and organize content into social networks.
-As part of the transaction, Kosmix became @WalmartLabs, and founders Venky Harinarayan and Anand Rajaraman stayed on to lead the business.
-Also, in 2012 Walmart Global eCommerce agreed to increase its investment in Yihaodian, one of China's leading business-to-consumer e-commerce companies, to 51%.
+The virtual mall offers apparel, baby, home, and sporting goods items from other sellers in return for a share of the revenue.

 Sales and Marketing

-Wal-Mart Stores spent $2.3 billion on advertising for both fiscal 2013 and 2012 (ended January), down from $2.5 billion for fiscal 2011.
+Wal-Mart Stores spent $2.4 billion on advertising during fiscal 2014 (ended January), up from $2.3 billion in fiscal 2013.
 Its advertising consists primarily of print, television, and online ads.

 Following the death of Helen Robson Walton in 2007, the Walton family announced that much of the Wal-Mart stock held by Mrs. Walton through a family partnership will be donated to charity over several years.
 As a result, the Walton family's grip on the world's largest retailer will slip from about 50% (as of April 2013) to about 33%, following the disposition of Mrs. Walton's stake.